kofuk/pixel-terrain/README.md

 ![Sample Image](images/sample.png)

-This generates map image from your Minecraft save data considering tilt and biomes.
+This generates map images from your Minecraft save data considering tilt and biomes.

 This software contains C++ re-implementation of [matcool/anvil-parser](https://github.com/matcool/anvil-parser) and [twoolie/NBT](https://github.com/twoolie/NBT).

-## Prerequirements
+## Set up the Environment

-This project using functionally of C++17; you will need C++ compiler that support C++17.
+This project using functionally of C++17; you will need C++ compiler that supports C++17.

-And, this software depends on following libraries:
+And, this software depends on the following libraries:

 - libpng
 - zlib